tarasurmach/wordle/README.md

 - Settings from hard mode + Revealed letters must be moved away from previous positions and gray clues must be obeyed(letters not present in word cannot be used)

 - ### Observer pattern utilization
-- The Observer Pattern is extensively employed in managing the state of game options.
-The `options` object serves as the subject, and various components(View, Presenter) act as observers, responding to changes in specific options.
+- The Observer Pattern is extensively employed in managing the state of game settings.
+The `settings` object serves as the subject, and various components(View, Presenter) act as observers, responding to changes in settings.
 - The project leverages the Observer Pattern to establish a flexible and responsive communication mechanism between different components, ensuring fluid synchronization when specific states are altered.

 - ## Project structure